reikoNeko/icinga2bot/PITCHME.md

 * As a result, developers began forking Nagios and open-sourcing some workalike Enterprise features; Icinga was one of these.
 +++
 * Icinga was a direct fork, Icinga2 is a ground-up rewrite with a new API
-+++
-* Can still use NRPE plugins but is suggesting users run custom checks over SSH instead.

 ---